20th September 1979 - A Cinema is Born:

 What of the future?

 The New Park Community Centre has survived the threat of demolition on at least three occasions, but has survived.
-We hope to build a second dedicated screen for the cinema, allowing us not only to screen films on the day of release, but to expand our Special Screenings (such as 'Baby Makes 2' and screenings with subtitles for the Hard of Hearing.
+We hope to build a second dedicated screen for the cinema, allowing us not only to screen films on the day of release, but to expand our Special Screenings (such as 'Baby Makes 2', 'Dementia Screenings' and more screenings with subtitles for the Hard of Hearing).
 With a dedicated team of staff, volunteers and Friends, we can keep one of the most unique cinemas in the country thriving !